 1. Must have working knowledge of:

-• Hawaiian culture and community structures
+• Hawaiian culture and customs

 2. Must have demonstrated skills or ability to: